COVID-19 Mitigation UPDATE 3/17/2021: Effective Sunday, April 4, 2021

 As a National Historic Landmark, significant natural asset, and a regional symbol, additional guidelines have been adopted to protect the park’s archeological, historic, and natural resources during special events:

-Point State Park Special Event Guidelines and Application (PDF)
+Point State Park Special Event Guidelines (PDF)

 Learn, Experience, Connect

 Point State Park offers a variety of environmental education and recreation programs.
 Through these programs, participants gain appreciation, understanding, and a sense of stewardship toward natural and cultural resources.

 Programs are offered year round.
 Programs for student groups are available.

 Monuments, plaques, and markers throughout the park commemorate events and people of historic importance at the Forks of the Ohio.

 The location of Fort Duquesne is marked by a granite tracery (outline) within the Great Lawn.
 The center of the tracery contains a bronze medallion depicting the fort.
 The locations of four of the five bastions, projecting parts of the fortification, of Fort Pitt have been delineated.

 The Flag Bastion and the Monongahela Bastion have been reconstructed of brick.
 The Flag Bastion overlooks the Monongahela River and the parking lot.
 The Fort Pitt Museum is housed in the Monongahela Bastion.

 Both the Music Bastion, located in the city-side lawn area, and the Ohio Bastion, located in the plaza across from the museum and block house, are marked by granite traceries.
 The traceries of both Fort Duquesne and Fort Pitt are lit by LED lights for a spectacular view from above at night.